Mpumelel/se-assignment-2-introduction-to-software-engineering-Mpumelel/README.md

 Maintenance can be performed by different stakeholders, including the original development team, an in-house maintenance team, or a third-party maintenance provider.
 Maintenance activities can be planned or unplanned.
 Planned activities include regular maintenance tasks that are scheduled in advance, such as updates and backups.
 Unplanned activities are reactive and are triggered by unexpected events, such as system crashes or security breaches.
 Software maintenance can involve modifying the software code, as well as its documentation, user manuals, and training materials.
 This ensures that the software is up-to-date and continues to meet the needs of its users.

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?
-Ethical Issues in Software Development: Balancing Technical and Moral Responsibility What are the common ethical issues in software development?
+Ethical Issues in Software Development:-Balancing Technical and Moral Responsibility What are the common ethical issues in software development?
 Let’s discuss the best approaches to handling difficult situations in the field.

 The software industry is one of the biggest markets to date, amassing over $200 billion in revenue.
 And tech companies are continuously investing in their research and development to create more products and services.
 With several development projects on the way, the demand for software developers is drastically increasing.